 Medicare Supplement Insurance, also called Medigap, are plans offered by private companies that help cover some costs not paid by Original Medicare (such as deductibles and copayments).
 There are 10 supplemental plans that offer a variety of additional options.
 Get more information on choosing the right Medicare plan here.

-While losing coverage can be discouraging and stressful, there are many affordable options available under Medicare that may provide you with coverage that better suits your needs and saves you money.
-Your employer may also offer a broker service to help you with choosing a plan.
-Keep in mind that if have a Health Reimbursement Account (an HRA) with your employer you should find out what you need to do so you don’t lose it.
+Medicare offers many individual Part D plans, supplemental insurance plans, and Medicare Advantage plans to provide the prescription drug coverage you need.
+Additionally, your employer may offer a broker service to help you with choosing a new coverage plan during this transition.
+Keep in mind that if you have a Health Reimbursement Account (an HRA) with your employer you should find out what you need to do so you don’t lose it.

 In a Medicare Part D plan, Stage 3 is called the Coverage Gap or the “Donut Hole.”
 You enter this stage after you and your drug plan together have spent an amount set by Medicare for your covered drugs.
 You continue in this stage until your out-of-pocket costs reach another amount set by Medicare.
 This amount includes your deductible, coinsurance and copayments in the Initial Coverage stage, the manufacturer’s discount you get on covered brand-name drugs in the Gap; and what you pay for medications while in the Gap.
 To learn more about the stages of Medicare Part D here.